Tirco/MyPet/README.md

+This version is modified...
+The below information is for the main version:

 [![MyPet on BukkitDev][Logo]][Homepage]
 ## MyPet - The extensive pet plugin
 MyPet is a highly customizable pet plugin with a lot of features.<br />